 Through the Graduate Dean's Award (GDA), Graduate Studies works in partnership with units to promote graduate education characterized by diversity in views, experiences, and ideas in the pursuit of research, scholarship, and creative excellence.
 The GDA seeks to enhance Kent State University's recruitment and support of academically excellent students with diverse backgrounds.

 GDA's are awarded to programs for specific applicants and are not transferable to other applicants.
-Should the nominee decline the offer of admission, or should a student holding a GDA graduate from or leave his/her program with supplement funding remaining, unused funds will be returned to the award pool in Graduate Studies.
+Should the nominee decline the offer of admission, or should a student holding a GDA graduate or leave his/her program with supplemental funding remaining, unused funds will be returned to the award pool in Graduate Studies.

 To be eligible for nomination by the program, a nominee must be:

 - An applicant to a master's or doctoral degree program.
 Current students and applicants to non-degree, guest and certificate programs are not eligible;

 - A U.S. citizen (or national) or a permanent resident of the U.S; and

 - A member of an underrepresented group in their discipline (e.g., women in traditionally male-dominated disciplines, McNair Scholars, individuals with disabilities, ethnic/racial minorities).

 To nominate an applicant, the program should complete the Nomination form.
 Nominations include: